Floquet Topological Frequency-Converting Amplifier: Introduction

-{\it Introduction.---} Topology has transformed our understanding of quantum systems by revealing new classes of states characterized not by local order parameters but by robust global topological invariants.
+Topology has transformed our understanding of quantum systems by revealing new classes of states characterized not by local order parameters but by robust global topological invariants.
 Initially developed in the study of electronic systems, such as quantum Hall phases and topological insulators \cite{Hasan2010,Qi2011}, these ideas have spread across a broad range of physical settings.
 Topological photonics ~\cite{Lu2014,Ozawa2019,Mehrabad23} extends these concepts to bosonic modes of light, enabling applications like robust control over signal propagation ~\cite{Barik2018} and topological frequency combs~\cite{Flower2024}.
 In these systems, the combination of time-reversal symmetry breaking and non-Hermiticity due to intrinsic gain and loss leads to nonreciprocal transport and amplification~\cite{Metelmann15,Fang2017,peano2016,McDonald2022, delPino2022,Busnaina2024, Slim2024,Ramos2022}.
-A general theoretical framework based on topological band theory extended to non-Hermitian systems \cite{Esaki2011,Gong2018} can be used to describe topological amplification in photonic lattices \cite{Porras2019,wanjura2020topological}.
+A general theoretical framework based on topological band theory (TBT) extended to non-Hermitian systems \cite{Esaki2011,Gong2018} can be used to describe topological amplification in photonic lattices \cite{Porras2019,wanjura2020topological}.
 In this approach, topological features emerge in the singular value spectrum of the coupling matrix in input-output theory, leading to directional amplification that remains robust in the presence of disorder \cite{Ramos2021, Wanjura2021,Gomez2022, GomezLeon2023, ClaveroRubio2025}.

 Floquet systems, in which one or more parameters are periodically driven in time, further expand the landscape of topological phases.
 A prominent example is the class of Floquet topological insulators: nonequilibrium states of matter in which periodic driving induces novel topological phases that may be absent in equilibrium~\cite{Lindner2011,Rechtsman2013,GomezLeon2013,Baum2018}.
 Such periodically driven systems are characterized by the emergence of one or more additional effective dimensions in frequency space.
 It has been shown that multiple incommensurate drives can simulate topological band structures in those synthetic dimensions, leading to topological frequency conversion~\cite{Martin2017} or quantized energy pumping between driving sources~\cite{Luneau2022}.
+Furthermore, periodic drivings have been used to improve traveling-wave amplifiers~\cite{Peng2022}.